Top 5 Famous Baritone Singers

 #2 - Chris Cornell

-Known for wailing well up and past the Tenor range, Chris Cornell possessed one of the most incredible vocal instruments ever heard.
-A large part vocal training, plus another part natural gift – Chris Cornell was known for his extensive vocal range and sharp, aggressive delivery.
-As the quintessential 90’s rocker, Chris Cornell’s voice was a raw as it was unearthly.
+You might be surprised that Chris Cornell was a higher baritone rather than a natural Tenor - even though he was known for wailing right up into Tenor range, Chris Cornell possessed one of the most incredible vocal instruments ever heard.
+A large part vocal training, plus another part natural gift - Chris Cornell was known for his extensive vocal range and sharp, aggressive delivery.
+As the quintessential 90's rocker, Chris Cornell's voice was a raw as it was unearthly.
 Learning how to sing like Chris Cornell was one of the very first reasons I first started learning how to sing, and ultimately lead me towards becoming a voice coach myself.
-Chris Cornell was the master at register release, vocal placement and resonance tuning – all an important part of any healthy and impressive vocal technique.
+Chris Cornell was the master at register release, vocal placement and resonance tuning - all an important part of any healthy and impressive vocal technique.

 #3 - Mark Lanegan